-Thus our first statement about M-that it is present, will be past, and has been future-means that M is present at a moment of present time past is some moment of future time and future cond-level Aat some moment of past time.
-But every moment, like every event, is both past, present, and future.
-And so a similar difficulty arises of the same contradiction in an culty arises of the second past present, and inture.
-And so a similar diffiwhich it three first the veloce of the second past, present, past, are apply to past of past time, in which it cannot be past.
+Thus our first statement about M-that it is present, will be past, and has been future-means that M is present at a moment of present time past, and past time.
+But, every moment, like every event, is more moment of past time.
+But, every moment, like every event, is both past, present, and nuture.
+And so a similar difficulty arise of the same contradiction in an culty arise of the series properties of the set is past, present, past, are apply the past of past time, in which it cannot be past.
 Again, that M is future and will be present and past means that M is future at a moment of present time, and present and past at different moments of future time.
 In that case it cannot be at some moment of past time.
 But every moment, like every event, is both past, present, and future.
 And so a similar difficulty arises.
 If M is present, there is no moment of past time at which it is past.
 But the moments of future time, in which it is past, are equally moments of past time, in which it cannot be past.
 Again, that M is future and will be present and past means that M is future at a moment of present time, and present and past at different moments of future time.
 In that case it cannot be present or past at any moments of past time.
 But all the moments of future time, in which M will be present or past, are equally moments of past time.

 332. And thus again we get a contradiction, since the moments 332.
-And thus again we get a contradiction, since the moments A at which M has any one of the three determinations of the A{1a} -series are also moments at which it cannot have that determination.
-If we try to avoid this by saying of these moments whatfor had been previously said of M itself-that some moment, fornd example, is future, and will be present and past-then "is" and "will be" have the same meaning as before.
+And thus again we get a contradiction, since the moments A at which M has any one of the three determinations of the A{1a}-series are also moments at which it cannot have that determina-1at tion.
+If we try to avoid this by saying of these moments what for had been previously said of M itself-that some moment, fornd example, is future, and will be present and past-then "is" and "will be" have the same meaning as before.
 Our statement, then, means that the moment in question is future at a present moment, and will be present and past at different moments of future time.
 This, of course, is the same difficulty over again.
 And so on infinitely.